North Yorkshire’s deeply rural communities stand at the crossroads.

-Eighty five per cent of the county’s sweeping, spectacular landscapes are classed as super-sparse with population density five times below the national average, with just 76 people per square mile compared to 430, which is the English average.
+Eighty five per cent of the county’s sweeping, spectacular landscapes are classed as very rural or super-sparse and the population density is five times below the national average, with just 76 people per square mile compared to 430, which is the English average.

 North Yorkshire has rich culture and heritage, high standards of education provision and strong local economies.
 It has resilient and self-reliant communities and a reputation for hard work, straight talking and a hearty welcome.
-A great deal of good work has already taken place to strengthen our communities and make them more sustainable.
-But like rural communities across the country North Yorkshire faces unprecedented challenges linked economic and financial pressures, connectivity, climate change, a growing aging population, it’s geography and of course Brexit.
+A great deal of good work has already taken place to strengthen our communities and help them to be more sustainable.
+But, like rural communities across the country, North Yorkshire faces unprecedented challenges linked economic and financial pressures, connectivity, climate change, a growing aging population, it’s geography and of course Brexit.

 The county’s huge scale and scattered populations present significant issues around distances people need to travel for jobs and services, digital connectivity and public transport.
 It has more small rural schools with fewer than 50 children on roll than anywhere else in England.
 North Yorkshire continues to fight for a fairer funding formula but despite these efforts, eight schools have closed in the last three years and many more have significant budget pressures.